 - Plan ahead and bring equipment that's in good working order.
 Testing staff will not have extra batteries or calculators. - When marking answers: - Use a No. 2 pencil with a soft eraser on all parts of the answer sheet.
-Do not use a pen or mechanical pencil. - Make sure you fill in the entire bubble darkly and completely. - Erase any changes you make as completely as possible. - If you leave the room before testing ends, your scores will be canceled. - Store any snacks or drinks you bring out of sight in a paper bag under your desk.
+Do not use a pen or mechanical pencil. - Make sure you fill in the entire bubble darkly and completely. - Erase any changes you make as completely as possible. - Store any snacks or drinks you bring out of sight in a paper bag under your desk.
 You may only eat snacks during breaks.
 The testing staff will tell you where you can go to have your snack. - Keep your photo ID and admission ticket with you at all times, especially if you leave the testing room.
 You may be asked to show your ID or admission ticket at any time while in the test center.
-Do not write on the admission ticket.
+Do not write on the admission ticket. - Don't leave the room before testing ends; if you do, your scores will be canceled.